santoslab/hamr-system-testing-case-studies/isolette/readme.md

 Approach:

-The <configname> configuration of <projctname>'s <tsetsuite> test suite will be used to illustrate how system testing can employ DSC.
-The actual results reported in the next section simply automated the following steps such that each configuration was run with timeouts of 1, 5, 10, and 30 seconds.
+The HC__Normal_____Heat_On configuration of Isolette's Regulate_Subsystem_Test_wSlangCheck test suite will be used to illustrate how system testing can employ DSC.
+The actual results reported in the next section simply automated the following steps such that each configuration was run with timeouts of 1, 5, 10, and 30 seconds using a Jenkins cluster.

-Create a jar file for this project that includes sources and tests
+Create a jar file for this project that includes the sources and tests suites

 ```
 cd hamr-system-testing-case-studies